Cannabinol (CBN) vs CBD for Sleep, Effects of CBN, and Sleep Quality

 The ‘CUPID’ Protocol: Sleep and Next-Day Function

-The CUPID study protocol (BMJ Open) sets up a crossover test of 30 mg and 300 mg CBN vs placebo in insomnia disorder, with polysomnography and next-day checks.
-This is designed to give objective sleep architecture details in humans, plus sleep and next-day function outcomes.
-Results from this protocol will be key for judging cbn dose, sleep onset, and wake after sleep onset with lab-grade tools.BMJ Open+1
+The CUPID study protocol (BMJ Open) is a crossover trial testing 30 mg and 300 mg of CBN against a placebo in people with insomnia disorder.
+It uses polysomnography to capture detailed sleep architecture and includes next-day assessments of alertness and function.
+The results from this study will be crucial for understanding how different CBN doses affect sleep onset, wake after sleep onset (WASO), and overall sleep quality using precise, lab-based measurements..BMJ Open+1

 Sleep Architecture